Rahdar82/Machine_Learning_2022/README.md

 ## Topics Covered

-### 01-How_Regression_Works.ipynb
-- This notebook explains the fundamental concepts of regression analysis, including how regression models work and their applications in predictive modeling.
+**01-How_Regression_Works:** This notebook explains the fundamental concepts of regression analysis, including how regression models work and their applications in predictive modeling.

-### 02_Gradient_Descent.ipynb
-- Gradient descent is a fundamental optimization algorithm used in machine learning.
+**02_Gradient_Descent:** A fundamental optimization algorithm used in machine learning.
 This notebook explores how gradient descent works and its variants.

-### 03_Linear_Regression.ipynb
-- Linear regression is a simple yet powerful algorithm for modeling the relationship between dependent and independent variables.
+**03_Linear_Regression:** A simple yet powerful algorithm for modeling the relationship between dependent and independent variables.
 This notebook covers the basics of linear regression and its implementation in Python.

-### 04_Polynomial_Regression.ipynb
-- Polynomial regression extends linear regression by fitting a polynomial function to the data.
+**04_Polynomial_Regression:** It extends linear regression by fitting a polynomial function to the data.
 This notebook demonstrates how to perform polynomial regression and its applications.

-### 05_Local_regression.ipynb
+**05_Local_regression:**
-- Local regression, also known as LOESS (Locally Weighted Scatterplot Smoothing), is a non-parametric method for fitting flexible curves to data points.
-This notebook explores the concepts and implementation of local regression.
+<ul>Also known as LOESS (Locally Weighted Scatterplot Smoothing), is a non-parametric method for fitting flexible curves to data points.
+This notebook explores the concepts and implementation of local regression.</ul>

-### 06_Logistic_Regression.ipynb
+**06_Logistic_Regression:**
-- Logistic regression is a classification algorithm used to model the probability of a binary outcome.
-This notebook covers the theory and implementation of logistic regression.
+<ul>A classification algorithm used to model the probability of a binary outcome.
+This notebook covers the theory and implementation of logistic regression.</ul>>

-### 07_Logistic_Regression_Multiclass.ipynb
+**07_Logistic_Regression_Multiclass:**
-- Extending logistic regression to handle multi-class classification problems.
-This notebook explains how to generalize logistic regression for multi-class classification tasks.
+<ul>Extending logistic regression to handle multi-class classification problems.
+This notebook explains how to generalize logistic regression for multi-class classification tasks.</ul>

 ### 08_Logistic_Regression_NonLinear.ipynb
 - Logistic regression can also model non-linear relationships by incorporating non-linear transformations of input features.
 This notebook demonstrates non-linear logistic regression techniques.